vaadin/vaadin-gradle-plugin/README.md

 at some point.
 In the meantime, refer to project examples that you can use as a basis for your Vaadin modules:

-## Installation

-Check out the example project setups for basic WAR project and Spring Boot:

 * [Basic WAR project](https://github.com/vaadin/base-starter-gradle)
 * [Spring Boot project](https://github.com/vaadin/base-starter-spring-gradle)

+## Installation

+Check out the example project setups above for basic WAR project and Spring Boot:

-The actual plugin part is as follows (please check the latest version at [plugins.gradle.org](https://plugins.gradle.org/plugin/com.vaadin)):
+You need to add the following lines to your `build.gradle(.kts)` file (please check the latest version at [plugins.gradle.org](https://plugins.gradle.org/plugin/com.vaadin)):

 ```